mltheuser/Katalyst/src/main/kotlin/examples/shoppingCart/Instructions.md

         # Add 'banana'
         curl -X POST -H "Content-Type: application/json" -d '{"itemName": "banana"}' http://localhost:8080/cart/YOUR_CART_ID/add
         ```
         *   Check the server console logs.
-You should see messages about adding items and the "Log Cart Changes" interaction running.
+You should see messages about adding items and the "Log Cart Changes" Reaction running.

     *   **Submit the Order (replace `YOUR_CART_ID`):**
         ```bash